Potentiometer: Logarithmic potentiometer

-A logarithmic taper potentiometer is a potentiometer that has a bias built into the resistive element.
-Basically this means the center position of the potentiometer is not one half of the total value of the potentiometer.
+A logarithmic taper potentiometer is a potentiometer that has a bias built into the resistive element, meaning the center position of the potentiometer is not one half of the total value of the potentiometer.
 The resistive element is designed to follow a logarithmic taper, aka a mathematical exponent or "squared" profile.

 A logarithmic taper potentiometer is constructed with a resistive element that either "tapers" in from one end to the other, or is made from a material whose resistivity varies from one end to the other.
 This results in a device where output voltage is a logarithmic function of the slider position.

 Most (cheaper) "log" potentiometers are not accurately logarithmic, but use two regions of different resistance (but constant resistivity) to approximate a logarithmic law.
 The two resistive tracks overlap at approximately 50% of the potentiometer rotation; this gives a stepwise logarithmic taper.
-A logarithmic potentiometer can also be simulated (not very accurately) with a linear one and an external resistor.
+A logarithmic potentiometer can also be simulated with a linear one and an external resistor.
 True logarithmic potentiometers are significantly more expensive.

 Logarithmic taper potentiometers are often used for volume or signal level in audio systems, as human perception of audio volume is logarithmic, according to the Weber–Fechner law.